 In May 2018, VA awarded Cerner Corp. a contract to replace its current EHR systems with a new EHR based on the same commercial off-the-shelf platform currently being deployed by the Department of Defense (DOD), Cerner Millennium.

-What Veterans Need to Know About Changes to How VA’s Health Record Systems is Changing
+What Veterans Need to Know About How VA’s Health Record System is Changing

 Our nation’s Veterans deserve high-quality health care, including access to a comprehensive EHR that eliminates the need to manage cumbersome printed health records, endure repeat tests or relay basic information, such as drug allergies, to different providers.
 The new EHR will help improve delivery of care and simplify the patient experience.